Probiotics Fight E. coli Infections

 What causes a bacteria to mutate?

+Bacteria are increasingly becoming resistant to antibiotics.
 Research shows that environmental challenges produce mutations, as bacteria struggle to survive.
 Many bacteria, for example, mutate to become resistant to antibiotics.
 In the case of food manufacturing process, producers use various sanitation methods, including ethanol, chlorine and various antibacterial soaps.
 All of these can cause bacteria strains to grow stronger.

 Bacteria, like any other living being, adapt to challenges.
 They become resistant to challenges, and become stronger.
 This is apparently the case for EHEC O104.